 High-Yield Savings Account

-A high-yield savings account can offer a competitive rate of interest, depending on the financial institution offering it (online banks tend to pay more than bricks and mortar ones).
+A high-yield savings account can offer a competitive rate of interest, depending on the financial institution offering it (online banks tend to pay more than traditional ones).
 And you’ll have more liquidity than a CD because you can deposit and withdraw from the account more frequently, though the specifics may vary with each bank.
-So if you want easy access to your funds, a high-yield bank account may be a good option.
+If you want easy access to your funds plus interest, a high-yield bank account may be a good option.

 The Takeaway

 Liquid CDs are a financial product that offers the safety and guaranteed return of a traditional CD with the bonus of not being penalized if you make an early withdrawal.
 For those who are comfortable locking their money into a CD but worry an emergency or other need might pop up, this accessibility can be very attractive.
-Worth noting: Expect lower interest rates from a liquid CD than a standard one, which may or may not sync with your financial goals.
+Worth noting: Expect lower interest rates from a liquid CD than a standard one.
+Alternatives to a liquid CD can include a high-yield savings account.

 FAQ